blakeruprecht/blakeruprecht.github.io/content/computing.md

 - Good programs: the [terminal](/terminal), which can also run bash code

 ## Editing text
-Enables you to write documents and essays, and also edit any programming language (which are all text-based abstractions of math).
+Enables you to write documents and essays, and also [edit programming language code](/coding) (which are all text-based abstractions of math).
 Text can be stored as a generic text file (.txt) or as code (.md, .html, .py, .c, basically everything else).
 Even a text file is code to transform 1s and 0s into pictures of letters on the screen.
 - Good programs: Obsidian, Cursor, VSCode, Neovim

 ## Browsing the internet